 The Mayor will attend over 400 engagements during the year, and receives many more invitations – many of which are attended by the Deputy Mayor.

-The Mayor for 2019/2020 is Councillor Rob Walsh, who is accompanied by his Mayoress Ms. Sharon Pope.
+The Mayor for 2021/2022 is Councillor Ronnie Prince, who is accompanied by his Mayoress Miss Sunanda Kapas.

 Each Mayor nominates a charity or charities to receive funds raised during the year.
 The Mayor’s charities for this year are: